Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 - [SP solutions](https://github.com/Super-Protocol/solutions) - Super Protocol repository with solution examples, including the Oracle service.

-- Polygon Testnet wallets - you will need to create new wallets, **receive their addresses and private keys**, you can simply create new ones in MetaMask.
+- Polygon Testnet wallets - we highly recommend that you create two new different wallets on Polygon Testnet specifically for this guide:
-  - We highly recommend you to use two different wallets:
-    - the first one will be used for deploying "x509 verifier" smart contract,
+  - **First Wallet** For deploying "x509 verifier" smart contract,
-    - the second one will be used for deploying Oracle smart contract.
+  - **Second Wallet** For deploying Oracle smart contract.

-  - But if you are going to use one single wallet, please make sure that you do not use it for any other operations.
+But if you are going to use a single wallet, please make sure that you do not use it for any other operations, as they might disrupt the Oracle. **Save their addresses and private keys**, you will need them later in the guide.
+You can receive free test MATICs [here](https://faucet.polygon.technology/). **Note**: these wallets are not the Testnet wallets have you have received from the Super Protocol team.

 Please create an oracle project folder, place the SPCTL executable and config there, and download the solutions repository into it: